ATTENTION Aussie Flight Group Participants …

 Once viewing the map, click on Join to download the client that connects MSFS for tracking your flights.
 Note the .NET Core Windows Runtime requirement that needs installing also.

-Let me know if there’s anything else that I’ve missed that you need to know.
+Let me know if there is anything else that I have missed that you need to know.